DevOps-Cert/linuxsystemadministration/README.md

 # linuxsystemadministration
-This guide provides lab activities to help practice Linux system administration commands.
-To practice common Linux system administrative functions, tasks are prescribed and then the fastest way(s) to accomplish the goal is listed for our selected Linux distribution which is Ubuntu 16.04 LTS server.
-This also helps me learn markdown for documentation.
+While there are many introductions to Linux, this guide provides working lab activities to help practice Linux system administration commands.
+To practice common Linux system administrative functions, tasks are prescribed and then the fastest way(s) to accomplish the goal is available for the selected Linux distribution which is Ubuntu 16.04 LTS server.

 Work on list
 * SELinux and AppArmor https://www.tecmint.com/mandatory-access-control-with-selinux-or-apparmor-linux/2/